On the geometry of Stein variational gradient descent: SVGD as a gradient flow

-We begin by introducing a suitable notion of tangent spaces equipped with positive-definite quadratic forms, playing the role of Riemannian metrics.
-This construction is motivated and justified by Corollary \ref{cor:gradient flow} (see below).
-We follow \cite[Section 4.2]{mielke2014relation} in style of exposition.
+After this intuitive introduction, we proceed by introducing a suitable notion of tangent spaces equipped with positive-definite quadratic forms, playing the role of Riemannian metrics.
+This construction is motivated by the special role played by the spaces $\overline{\mathcal{T}_{k,\rho} \nabla C_c^\infty(\mathbb{R}^d)}^{\mathcal{H}_k^d}$ according to Proposition \ref{prop:selection} and justified by Corollary \ref{cor:gradient flow} (see below).
+We follow \citet[Section 4.2]{mielke2014relation} in style of exposition.

 \begin{definition}[Tangent spaces and Riemannian metric] For $\rho \in M$, we define the \emph{tangent space}

 and the \emph{Riemannian metric} $g_{\rho}: T_\rho M \times T_\rho M \rightarrow \mathbb{R}$ by